This is Chapter three. To read chapters one and two go to the Table of Contents and catch them there.

 I made him check all the food.
 Anything in a box or cardboard container was eaten through and full of roaches.
-So now since this is where we had to live, I had no choice, but to put all our food into the refrigerator or into a hard-plastic container which I had to go out and buy along with the food that I had to replace.
+I had no choice but to put all our food into the refrigerator or a hard-plastic container.
+I had to go out and buy hard storage containers along with the food that I had to replace.

 This housing was for the lower enlisted men and women.
 I liked them, though.
 The kitchen was large enough to put portable washers and dryers into them.
-It was a tight fit, but it fit, and for that, I was grateful since we were going to have a baby soon and we were using cloth diapers and going to be doing a lot of laundry regularly.
-There were two small bedrooms, a bathroom that had a window in the tub which meant closing it up as well as possible while showering since it opened right at the door, and then a living room which had a door that opened onto a walkway that went between the houses.
-We used the back door where we parked, usually for coming and going.
-The other door was mainly for keeping it open during the day or for going for a walk down the walkway.
+It was a tight fit, but it fit, and for that, I was grateful since we were going to have a baby soon, and we were using cloth diapers and going to be doing a lot of laundry regularly.
+There were two small bedrooms, a bathroom that had a window in the tub, which meant closing it up as well as possible while showering since it opened right at the door, and then a living room which had a door that opened onto a walkway that went between the houses.
+We used the back door where we parked, for coming and going.
+The other door we sometimes used for airing out the house.
+Sometimes we used it for going for a walk down the walkway behind the house.

 One day I was sitting out front, and my big belly was quite obvious, and a lady walked past and asked me, “Is that your first child?”
 I said, “Yes, it is.”
 Then she asked me, “Do you have any clothes for him or her?”
 I said, “No, I don’t have any clothes for the baby yet.”
 After a few more words, she left.
 As I was wondering what that was all about, she came back a few minutes later with three of the one-piece sleepers that babies wear.
 She says, “they aren’t new, but here are your first baby clothes.”